Enumerating Anchored Permutations with Bounded Gaps: Abstract

 \section{Abstract}

 Say that a permutation of $1,2,\ldots,n$ is \textit{$k$-bounded} if every pair of consecutive entries in the permutation differs by no more than $k$.
 Such a permutation is \textit{anchored} if the first entry is $1$ and the last entry is $n$.
-We give a explicit recursive formulas for the number of anchored $k$-bounded permutations of $n$ for $k=2$ and $k=3$, resolving a conjecture listed on the Online Encyclopedia of Integer Sequences (entry \seqnum{A249665}).
-We also pose the conjecture that the generating function for the enumeration of $k$-bounded anchored permutations is always rational, mirroring the known result on (non-anchored) $k$-bounded permutations due to Avgustinovich and Kitaev.
+We show that the generating function for the enumeration of $k$-bounded anchored permutations is always rational, mirroring the known result on (non-anchored) $k$-bounded permutations due to Avgustinovich and Kitaev.
+We then explicitly determine the recursive formulas of minimal depth for the number of anchored $k$-bounded permutations of $n$ for $k=2$ and $k=3$, resolving a conjecture listed on the Online Encyclopedia of Integer Sequences (entry A249665).
+We additionally show that the number of anchored $k$-bounded permutations of $n$ is asymptotically $O\left(k^n\right)$ as a function of $n$ for a given $k$.